dafny-lang/dafny/docs/HowToFAQ/FAQFunctionUnroll.md

 ```
 With this solution, the number of unrollings can be set at the call site, rather than in the function definition.

-[This paper](https://www.microsoft.com/en-us/research/publication/computing-smt-solver/) gives some technical insight into how recursive functions are handled in situations liek these examples.
+[This paper](https://www.microsoft.com/en-us/research/publication/computing-smt-solver/) gives some technical insight into how recursive functions are handled in situations like these examples.